Lawyer Tacopina to Newsmax: It's a Dem 'Grandstand' to See Trump in Cuffs

+"I had this idea in my head that they'd [prosecutors] be dumb enough — if he [Trump] were indicted — to actually try to cuff him and walk him.
+And then we can see how far we've really devolved in this country," Newsmax host Rob Schmitt suggested to Tacopina on Monday's "Rob Schmitt Tonight."

+"I think that's what they're going to try to do," Tacopina responded, labeling the potential action a "political grandstand."

-"I understand the law and the facts here, and there's not even a bad act — let alone a crime," Tacopina told Newsmax on Monday night while appearing on "Rob Schmitt Tonight."
+"I understand the law and the facts here, and there's not even a bad act — let alone a crime," Tacopina said.

 "If there is a bad act here," Tacopina continued, "it's by someone who has threatened to go to the media unless they're paid $130,000 to silence the story, which is normally called 'extortion.'
 Here, it's just different, and I have to say all decent people — whether they're politically opposed to Donald Trump, or in favor of his candidacy — really should be concerned about this weaponizing of the district attorney's office to pursue a political opponent, or prevent them from running. ...
 That's what's really frightening to me.
 I've never seen anything like this."

+Important: Do not be denied Medicare coverage for key procedures and find 50+ benefits of Medicare your doctor will not tell you!

-When asked if Manhattan District Attorney Alvin Bragg would pursue a virtual arraignment of Trump, Tacopina couldn't envision that scenario playing out, simply because the Democratic Party likely wants the visual of Trump being handcuffed in public view.
+When asked if Manhattan District Attorney Alvin Bragg might pursue a virtual arraignment of Trump, Tacopina couldn't envision that scenario playing out, simply because Trump's opponents want the visual of the former president handcuffed in public view.

-Tacopina has dealt with plenty of New York-based juries in his time, and he said the Manhattan DA might be pinning all their hopes on the dream of New Yorkers hating Trump enough to indict him — regardless of what the facts may show.
+Tacopina has dealt with many New York juries in his time, and he said the Manhattan DA might be pinning it hopes on the dream of seating a New York jury that hates Trump enough to convict him — regardless of the facts.

 About NEWSMAX TV: